 Limited Job Prospects

-Moreover, some college graduates face limited job prospects after completing their studies, which adds additional stress to their accumulated student debt.
-Despite investing time and money into their education, they might struggle to secure well-paying jobs in their chosen field, contributing to the challenges of the student finance complex.
+Moreover, some college graduates need more job prospects after completing their studies, which adds additional stress to their accumulated student debt.
+Despite investing time and money into their education, they might need help to secure well-paying jobs in their chosen field, contributing to the challenges of the student finance complex.

 It’s important to weigh both sides before deciding whether a student loan is worth it.
 Consider your circumstances, career aspirations, and alternative options for funding your education.
 By carefully evaluating the pros and cons, you can make an informed decision about whether pursuing a student loan aligns with your long-term goals.